 Kuşçu-Boyacı Stone Workshop

 The rocky outcrop is located to the east of the village of Kuşçu-Boyacı, which lie to the south of the Yamula reservoir on Kızılırmak, about 30 km north of the city of Kayseri.
 It extends about 4 km in the NW-SE direction.
 The location is believed to have served as a stone workshop during Neo-Hittite period.
 There is also a mound to the east of the rocky outcrop.
 Several figures in relief or incision have been located on the rock surfaces.
 An incised drawing of male figure with a long tunic and a sword on his belt was first reported in 1989.
-A three- or four-sign hieroglyphic writing right behind the head of the figure probably identified the person's name, but shortly before a visit by T. Özgüç the figure and the writing was apparently intentionally hammered and heavily destroyed.
-Of the writing, only the first character pa is recognizable.
+A three- or four-sign hieroglyphic writing right behind the head of the figure probably identified the person's name, but shortly before a visit by T. Özgüç the figure and the writing was apparently intentionally hammered and heavily destroyed, and of the writing, only the first character pa is recognizable.
+Probably around 2019-2020 it was completely destroyed as a result of quarrying activities at the site (see the last image below).

 Another short Hieroglyphic Luwian inscription appears to mention only a name accompanied by a designation (EGO-wa/i-mi (la?-)na-na-sa wa/i+ra/i-pa-mi-sa, "I am (La?)nana, the skillful(?)").
 On account of the characteristic similarities to the inscription from nearby Erkilet, a date in the 8th century BCE has been suggested.